-Looking at a startup business model is one of the first things you should do when considering an investment.
-To get the most thorough results, you’ll want to make sure that there are a few questions specifically addressing the business model as you go through the due diligence process.
+Best Business Models: Looking at a startup business model is one of the first things you should do when considering investing in tech startups.
+To get the most thorough results, you’ll want to make sure that there are a few questions specifically addressing the startup business model as you go through the due diligence process.

-To get started, though, there are three main things you should look at when considering a startup business model:
+To get started, though, there are three main things you should look at when considering startup business models:

-The market size for a particular company can be a major factor in its potential success.
+Successful business model: The market size for a particular company/newest tech startups can be a major factor in its potential success.
 The size of the market is usually inversely proportional to the probable success of the company.
 That is to say, the more crowded the market, the lower the likelihood of making a return.

 Of course, everyone is interested in standout companies in an open market.
 Just as many people are interested in leisure trips to the moon.
 In reality, there is always going to be some level of risk in terms of entering any market.
 What you can do is investigate the market as best you can to reassure yourself that the company you want to invest in won’t be crowded out by a bunch of duplicates.